VTrans/vtp3-roadmap/timebox1.md

 ###Bridges demo

-? - We'll have project datasheets or a website by the first of the year for bridge projects.
+Symonds - We'll have project datasheets or a website by the first of the year for bridge projects.
 The closures data isn't sustainable right now.
 Should probably be in VPINS.

 Holden - How do you tie 511 data into this?